-U-HM415 The Renaissance and Reformation 3 hrs This course will provide an overview of the unfolding ideas, events, and personalities which resulted in the Renaissance and Reformation.
+415 The Renaissance and Reformation 3 hrs

+This course will provide an overview of the unfolding ideas, events, and personalities which resulted in the Renaissance and Reformation.
 Attention will be given to primary source material.

-U-HM425 Christian Political Thought 3 hrs This course presents a broad survey of Christian political thought.
-It aims to establish key points of reference in historical sources and to introduce ideas and problems surfacing from those sources with application for our
+425 Christian Political Thought

+This course presents a broad survey of Christian political thought.
+It aims to establish key points of reference in historical sources and to introduce ideas and problems surfacing from those sources with application for our contemporary framework.

-U-HM426 Marxism and Revolution 3 hrs
+426 Marxism and Revolution 3 hrs